 This will require you to connect the positive terminal to the positive side of the circuit and the negative terminal to the negative side of the circuit.
 Hooking it up backwards does not harm the meter but will provide readings in the negative range.

 The voltmeter is used to measure the electrical pressure or the voltage drop of a resistance.
 Using it in a circuit is similar to measuring water pressure in a pipeline not the flow.

 The water pressure gauge senses water pressure and registers accordingly.
 A voltmeter is not inserted into a circuit like the ammeter but rather parallels an existing circuit.
 Just like a tire pressure gauge checks tire inflation.

 The ohmmeter is an instrument designed to indicate resistance directly in ohms.
-Connecting a low-voltage and a variable resistor in series obtains this measurement with the meter and it's test probes.
+Connecting a low-voltage and a variable resistor in series obtains this measurement with the meter and its leads.

-When the probes of your automotive multimeter are connected together the circuit is completed and a zero resistance reading is indicated.
-When the probes are held a part the ohmmeter will read a maximum or infinite resistance.
+When the probes are connected together the circuit is completed and a zero resistance reading is indicated.
+When the leads are held a part the ohmmeter will read a maximum or infinite resistance.